huyquangtruong06/-Recommender-Systems/README.md

 - Use `tf.GradientTape` for Auto Differentiation.

-- Use `keras.optimizers.Adam` for optimizing convergence speed.
+- Use `keras.optimizers.Adam` for optimizing focusing speed.

 ## 🛠 Prerequisites